 The day that I found out I was pregnant, I went to pray in this same place and the scripture that came to my mind was from Deuteronomy 31:6, “Be strong (Brave) and courageous.
 Do not fear or be in dread of them, for it is the Lord your God who goes with you.
 He will not leave you or forsake you.”
 Brave became the middle name for the son I was carrying.

 ~ Irena Bytyqi is married to Burim and both come from Southeastern European countries.
-They've been at YWAM Tyler since the Summer of 2015 and have been married for two and a half years.
+They've been at YWAM Tyler since the Summer of 2015.

 ~ Allison Mear has been involved with multiple schools since 2012 and is currently serving on staff with YWAM Tyler.

 "About six months ago Josh Langer (YWAM Tyler's worship director) invited my husband and I to Twin Oaks Ranch for Inspire.
 He wanted my husband, Dustin, to lead worship and speak at one of the breakout sessions.
 I got super excited that they wanted to fly me out too.
 I had been wanting to come and experience this place for so long.